 The positives are many: Kevin Kline is great in most of his scenes (though, unfortunately, a few times you can feel him acting rather than being the part, which is unlike him).
 Ashley Judd certain looks the part of his wife (though the director shouldn't have allowed her to open her mouth to sing, not once).
 The life story of Cole Porter is interesting and needs to be told, and there are some great costumes and scenery.
 They squeezed in most of Porter's signature tunes and did a great job of showing his versatility as a songwriter.

 There are some negatives, though.
 The film gives a completely confusing view of the Coles' marriage.
 It never mentions that his wife was wealthy and capable of supporting him.
 Was Porter completely gay and the marriage just a sham?
-Kline is most convincing when he leans this way.
-When I said above that the movie made me think, this is what I was thinking about: whether the man was bi or gay, because the movie completely forces this issue on the audience.
+Kline is most convincing when he leans this way - but then pulls back.
+When I said above that the movie made me think, this is what I was thinking about: whether the man was bisexual or gay, because the movie completely forces this issue on the audience.
 Then, though, having made this the crux of the film, the story struggles mightily to have it both ways.
-We are told that Porter, regardless of his sexuality, was a loving husband in every way but that SHE let HIM down by having a miscarriage.
+We are told that Porter, regardless of his sexuality, was a loving husband in every way but that she let him down by having a miscarriage.
 It seems highly unlikely that the man was all things to all people, a big romantic lover with his wife, and at the same time with a string of men some of whom she is shown encouraging him to date!
 I mean, come on, let's be realistic.
-I felt that the movie was intent on making a major statement about gays in relationships, but that pistol misfired badly.
+I felt that the movie was intent on making a major statement about gays in relationships, but that pistol misfires badly.

-I'm a big Sheryl Crow fan, but she really looked stiff in her brief singing appearance.
-She looked uncomfortable, as if her outfit were too tight, while she obviously lip-synched herself singing "Begin the Beguine."
-Alanis Morrisette was completely not up to the job in her number, her folksy singing style was just distracting.
-This film is about Broadway musicals in the 1930s and her warbling voice sounded very out of place.
+I'm a big Sheryl Crow fan, but she really looks stiff in her brief singing appearance.
+She comes across as uncomfortable, as if her outfit were too tight, while she obviously lip-synched herself singing "Begin the Beguine."
+Alanis Morissette in particular has issues, as her folksy singing style is just distracting - it is like having a rap singer in a biography of about Benny Goodman.
+Yes, she's a good singer, no, her particular style does not work in this context.
+This film is about Broadway musicals in the 1930s and Alanis' warbling voice sounded very out of place if for no other reason than that is is very distinctive and unique to her.
 On the plus side, Robbie Williams and Elvis Costello were fabulous in their cameos, hitting just the right, er, notes.
 Vivian Green also did a great job with "Love for Sale" in one of the best sequences in the film.

 I also didn't particularly like the overall thematic structure.
 Having to wonder "is this all a remembrance by a dying Cole Porter, or is he dead already?
 Or, is this like 'A Christmas Carol" with Jonathan Pryce as the Ghost of Christmas Past?" destroyed some of the verisimilitude for me.
 In a word, it was a bit precious.
 I suppose it was supposed to be like "Our Town," with a prominent narrator, but having him also get involved in actual scenes was odd.
 I'm sure it was all explainable if you pay rapt attention and really thought it out - but brother, I'm at the pictures to enjoy myself, not study the Talmud.